1. Home

 My electric bill is $290/mo

-Step #2: Get to know your neighbors
+Step 2: Get to know your neighbors

 After your paperwork is ready, it is time to approach your neighbors with the idea of signing your solar easement.
-Although you may be afraid of rejection, it is not unreasonable for you to ask your neighbors to sign, and you may be pleasantly surprised with a quick agreement or a reasonable counteroffer.
+Although you may be afraid of rejection, it is reasonable for you to ask your neighbors to sign, and you may be pleasantly surprised with a quick agreement or a reasonable counteroffer.

 If your neighbors are also interested in saving money with a solar energy system (much like yourself), this conversation can also be financially rewarding if your installer offers incentives for solar referrals.